zzmzzmgithub/esutils/README.md

 * License: Apache 2.0 http://www.apache.org/licenses/LICENSE-2.0.txt

 ##### Other considerations
-* Unit tests use an actual ElasticSearch instance, starts/stops automatically on build (embedded is not supported anymore so we shouldn't be testing with it: https://www.elastic.co/blog/elasticsearch-the-server)
+* Unit tests download and run an ElasticSearch instance locally as embedded is not supported anymore so we shouldn't be testing with it: https://www.elastic.co/blog/elasticsearch-the-server)

 ### Maven